List of Fate/stay night characters: Reception

 The images of Rin, Saber and Sakura received conflicting ratings.
 Thus, many reviewers recognized that the psychologically deepest arc is "Heaven's Feel", which is largely due to the sharp and versatile disclosure of the image of Sakura Matou, and her romantic line with Shirou is the most "adult" among all the heroines.
 Some reviewers commented on Shirou's relationship with Saber and on his growth in Studio Deen's anime that improves their personalities and adds romance to their relationship as the plot progresses.
+Scenes from the original visual novel that show Shirou having sexual intercourse with the heroines are commonly censored, leading to memes.